What to know on the seventh day of the latest Israel-Hamas war

 The number of U.S. citizens confirmed to have been killed in the latest Israel-Hamas war has risen to at least 27, White House National Security spokesperson John Kirby said Thursday, and at least 14 more Americans remain unaccounted for.

-China, Brazil, Estonia, France, Nepal and Turkey have all reported citizens dead or missing.
+China, Brazil, Estonia, France, Nepal, the Philippines and Turkey have all reported citizens dead or missing.

 Hamas, which seeks Israel’s destruction, says it is defending Palestinians’ right to freedom and self-determination.
 But the devastation following Hamas' surprise attack on Oct.
 7 has sharpened questions about its strategy and objectives.